eveilyeverafter/Flip2BeRAD/README.md

 # Flip2BeRAD
-A Python script for flipping RADseq reads
+A Python and C++ utilities for flipping RADseq reads

 Flip2BeRAD is a utility for flipping the forward and reverse raw reads generated from paired-end sequencing.
 For some RADseq protocols (e.g., BestRAD), the barcode plus cut site combination can occur on the reverse read.
 This is problematic when downstream programs (e.g., stacks) require that these be on the forward read.
+There are two flavors of Flip2BeRAD: a fuller feature python script and a quicker C++ program.

+# The Python version of Flip2BeRAD

-Flip2BeRAD performs the following tasks:
+Flip2BeRAD.py performs the following tasks:

 1. Remove any reads that do not contain a barcode on either the forward or the reverse read. n-bp mismatching of the barcode is allowed (i.e.,